LunarLogic/rails-girls-submissions/README.md

 Another advantage of using `selenium` is that while running the specs, it opens s browser window and shows live the actions it performs, which could be useful for debugging the specs.

 The configuration for the drivers can be found in the `spec/rails_helper`.

+## Registration flow
+  As soon as an applicant sends their submission the following things happen:
+  1. If a submission breaks the default rules (an applicant took part in RailsGirls before or they can't speak English), it is rejected (see "Rejected tab").
+Else, it shows in the "Valid" tab.
+  * Admins use "To rate" tab to assess the submission - show a submission, comment on it and give a rate.
+  * If the number of admins who rated a submission is large enough (see "Settings"), the submission is moved from "To rate" tab to "Results" tab.
+  * "Results" hold all rated submission ordered by their average rate.
+At first, they should have "Invitation" status of "not invited".
+  * You can send an email to the set number of applicants from the top of the list (to set the number see "Settings") - their "Invitation" status should change to "invited".
+  * The invited applicants have some time to confirm the invitations (to set the time see "Settings").
+If the invitation is confirmed in the time, the "Invitation" status changes to "confirmed".
+Else, the status is changed to "expired".
+  * All the applicants who confirmed an invitation can be seen in "Participants" tab.
+It is your participants list, which you can download by clicking a "Download" button.

+## Setting automatic emails and reminders